USS O'Bannon (DD-450): Naval battle of Guadalcanal

 Through October 1942, O'Bannon protected landings, carried out escort duties from Nouméa and Espiritu Santo to Guadalcanal and Tulagi, joined in bombardments at Guadalcanal, Munda, and Kolombangara, and shouldered her share of the nightly patrols up "the Slot", guarding against Japanese reinforcements.

 1943

+On 11 February 1943, O'Bannon was operating with the light cruiser USS Helena when she located a spread of torpedoes fired from the Japanese submarine I-18 and evaded them without damage, and ordered the escorting destroyers to engage the attacker.
+O'Bannon, led by USS Fletcher, sailed to the area and - along with a floatplane from Helena - dropped their depth charges and sank I-18 with all hands.

-A Navy legend holds that in April O'Bannon sighted a Japanese submarine on the surface and opened fire.
+On 5 April O'Bannon sighted the Japanese submarine Ro-34 on the surface and opened fire.
 The submarine pulled alongside the destroyer close enough that the destroyer's guns could not hit it.
-Several different versions of the story say that the sailors on the destroyer pelted the submarine crew with potatoes.
+A Navy legend holds that the sailors on the destroyer pelted the submarine crew with potatoes.
 Commander Donald MacDonald only said that the submarine was so close, the destroyer's cook believed that he could throw a potato at it.
 Although MacDonald has repeatedly claimed that no potatoes were actually thrown, the story of an American destroyer sinking a Japanese submarine with potatoes was picked up by the media and was so quickly spread throughout navy lore that many still believe it to this day.
+Indeed, several of O'Bannon's crew members, such as seamen first class Ambrose Hardin, gunner Bud Moreau, or George Starkey aboard the amidships searchlight platform firsthand recall crewmen throwing potatoes at Ro-34, lending significant credit to the story's authenticity.
 A plaque commemorating the incident was on display at the Maine Maritime Museum until the 1970s but then went missing.